codefellows/seattle-iOS-401d8/07-core-data-hotel/class-34/README.md

 - As a Developer, I want to implement a layout designed programmatically to better understand how storyboards work and to be able to build an application without the use of storyboards or xibs.

 ## Technical Requirements
+* Finish up any functionality from previous labs.
-* Write 10 additional unit tests for your project.
+* Write 5 additional unit tests, with a minimum of 10 assertions, for your project.
 What you test is your decision and be creative!
   * Remember these best practices with testing in iOS though:
     * F.I.R.S.T - Fast, Isolated, Repeatable, Self-verifying, Timely
     * Do not test Apple's methods(alloc, init, addObject, append, viewDidLoad, etc).
 * Migrate your existing model into a new model with at least one new attribute.
 * Implement analytics into your app, using Fabric, or a comparable framework.

-### Stretch Goals
-* Localize your app's `NSString`s for another language (your pick).

 ## Submitting Your Assignment